krdarrah/trigBoard_docs/docs/quickstart.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/nkU9sCDsWzM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

 | **Hardware Setup** All that's needed here is a battery and a dry contact used for triggering.
-Both connectors on the board are standard JST PH 2.0mm
+Both connectors on the board are standard JST PH 2.0mm Note that the cables may need some force to fully insert.
 | **Battery Selection** A good capacity for the trigBoard is 500-1000mAh, but this depends on how often the board will be triggered.
 Any of these Lithium batteries would work from `Adafruit <https://www.adafruit.com/category/574>`_.
 Or two AA or AAA batteries would work, with a holder like `This <https://www.adafruit.com/product/4191>`_  Note that this battery holder is also available for purchase with your trigBoard as an option :) More details on battery selection can be found :ref:`here <Battery>`
 | **Choose a Notification Service** This is where the notification will end up.
 For testing, it's easy to simply use Pushsafer or Pushover - see the :ref:`Supported Services Page <Services>` for more information